Understanding the Cultural Context

 Guide and Driver Relationships

-- Understand potential commission relationships that might exist with certain shops
+When shopping with guides or drivers:- Understand potential commission relationships that might exist with certain shops

 - Communicate preferences clearly about shopping priorities